discordjs/guide/guide/interactions/select-menus.md

 ## Multi-select menus

-A select menu is not bound to only one selection.
-You can specify a min and max amount of options that have to be selected.
-You can use `MessageSelectmMenu()#setMinValues()` and `MessageSelectMenu()#setMaxValues()` to select the minimumand maximum of required options to be selected by the user:
+A select menu is not bound to only one selection; you can specify a minimum and maximum amount of options that must be selected.
+You can use `MessageSelectMenu#setMinValues()` and `MessageSelectMenu#setMaxValues()` to determine these values.

 ```js {1,7-29,31}
 const { MessageActionRow, MessageSelectMenu } = require('discord.js');